 According to the late historian Sir Charles Brett: "King William III spent the night in this house the night of 14th June, 1690."

-From the 1930s the building was used as a gospel hall, and it was acquired in 1996 by Ulster Garden Villages on behalf of Abbey Historical Society.
+Since the 1930s the building had been used as a gospel hall, and it was acquired in 1996 by Ulster Garden Villages on behalf of Abbey Historical Society.

 In 2000 it was transferred to the White House Preservation Trust, which has been undertaking major refurbishment works.